Kahshe Lake

 Kahshe Lake is a lake in the Muskoka region in Ontario, Canada near Gravenhurst.

-Kahshe is the forth largest lake in the region and has approximately 600 cottages.
+Kahshe is the fourth largest lake in the region and has approximately 600 cottages.
 The lake is tea-coloured, containing a high level of dissolved organics.

 Name

 The lake name Ka-shesheb-agam-ag is a First Nations term that may mean where there are-ducks-lake-place', thus 'Lake of Many Ducks'; compare Ojibwe jishib 'duck'; the following are spurious (Carl Masthay, St. Louis, 2009): Kah-Lake, She-Many, Bog-Ducks,a-and, Mog or Maug-Loons, therefore Lake of Many Many Ducks and Loons (researched by Ken Little).
 Other people claim that it means Lake of Many Islands or "Lake of Healing Waters".

 Description

 The west side of Kahshe Lake is shallow while the east side is deep.
 Both areas have many shallow rock hazards with no marker buoys, though in recent years a community initiative to install rock markers across the lake has helped with rock hazard visibility.
 A public beach, boating docks and a boat launch are located off North Kahshe Lake Road.